idrinth-api-bench/examples/README.md

 # examples
-These are example projects for the idrinth-api-bench framework
+These are example projects for the @idrinth-api-bench/framework